rackerlabs/support-how-to/content/rackconnect/using-dedicated-load-balancers-with-rackconnect-v20.md

 F5 load balancers.
 Read more about this on the [Auto Scale tips and how-to's](/how-to/rackspace-auto-scale-tips-and-how-tos) page about cloud bursting.

-**Note:**  If you are using next generation Cloud Servers, you can now update a cloud server's metadata at any time to add/remove cloud servers from load balancer pools.
-These metadata updates can be made via the Cloud Server's API.
+**Note:** If you are using next generation Cloud Servers, you can now update a cloud server's metadata at any time to add or remove cloud servers from load balancer pools.
+You can make these metadata updates by using the Cloud Server's API.

-#### Option 2 - Name Match
+#### Name match option

 Before you create your cloud servers, provide Rackspace with the preferred names and the pools to associate with